shreddedbacon/html-directory-index-resource/README.md

 * `url` is the url for the page that has the resources you want to check
 * `file_prefix` is what is infront of the version numbering scheme.
 This should not really be left blank
 * `file_suffix` is what is after the version numbering scheme.
 This can be left blank
 * `file_regex` is used to match the versioning schme used by the release resource.
 Craft your own regex to match your numbering scheme.
+Use escape chars and surround in quotes
 * `file_extension` the extension of the file you want as a resource.
 Defaults to `.tar.gz`
 * `file_reverse` if the directory index resources are not in ascending order, this will reverse the list so they are.
 Defaults to false